 Prior to joining the University of Denver, Professor Chao practiced law in Silicon Valley for almost twenty years in variety of different roles.
 At Wilson, Sonsini and Pennie & Edmonds, Professor Chao litigated high stakes patent cases.
 At Covad Communications, he served as Vice President of Legal Strategy as the company grew from a small broadband startup to a public company.
 Later Professor Chao co-founded his own boutique firm, Chao Hadidi Stark & Barker LLP.
 Professor Chao has also had the privilege of advising federal judges as a court appointed Special Master, most notably, in the largest patent multidistrict litigation in U.S. history, In Re Katz Interactive Call Processing Patent Litigation.
-He continues to work with practicing attorneys around the country conducting experiments on the effect of different tactics on juries in actual cases.
+He continues to work with practicing attorneys around the country conducting experiments on the effect of different tactics on juries.
+He also currently serves as an Academic Advisor for the NYU Civil Jury Project.

 Viva Moffat began her academic career at the University of Denver Sturm College of Law as an assistant professor after seven years in private practice and one year as a visiting professor.
 While in law school at the University of Virginia, Moffat was editor-in-chief of the Virginia Law Review.
 After graduation, she clerked for Judge Robert R. Beezer of the U.S. Court of Appeals for the 9th Circuit in Seattle.
 Following the clerkship, Moffat was an associate at Keker & Van Nest LLP in San Francisco, where she had a general commercial litigation practice.
 After moving to Colorado in 2000, Moffat’s practice focused on intellectual property litigation and transactions, sparking her interest in teaching and writing in the field of intellectual property.
 Moffat teaches courses on intellectual property and contracts.
 Her scholarship concerns intellectual property policy and the interaction among the various legal regimes for the protection of intellectual property.